 15. Cull people from your life who make you miserable

 Don’t go all Villanelle on me and actually kill anyone please.
-(If you haven’t watched Killing Eve yet, what are you doing – do it, right now).
+(If you haven’t watched Killing Eve yet then go watch it, right now).

 Life is too short to put up with people who don’t make you feel great.
 If someone is a drain on your happiness, try to phase them out of your life.

 16. High street skirts and dresses are usually see-through

 Almost all skirts and dresses that you buy on the high street for under £35 will be see-through.
 Do not trust the lighting in your bedroom.
 The second you step outside, helloooo panties.

 The other day I was strutting through Chinatown wearing a red floaty skirt feeling uber sassy.
 I caught my reflection in a window and I could see my knickers through my skirt IN A REFLECTION.
 Imagine how bad it was in real life.
 The entire street could see the intricate details of my knickers and the outline of my butt.

 This may not bother you, so by all means carry on strutting your stuff in your see-through outfit.
 But if you’re not keen on everyone seeing your private parts when the afternoon sun pops out, it’s worth bearing in mind.

 17. If they don’t treat you like the queen (or king) you are, let them go

-Very out of character for me but I’m going to get deep for a few seconds.
 Never forget the way they broke your heart, or made you cry, or you made you feel like you weren’t good enough.
 Forgive and move on, but never let them return.
 You have to know your worth and don’t settle for anything less than what you deserve.
-Unless you’re a total dick, you deserve to be treated like a fucking queen.
+You deserve to be treated like an absolute queen (or king).

 18. Wine will always be my one true love